 An Open Letter to Anyone Whose Shamed People in Lost & Found Pet Groups

 Call me weird but one of my hobbies is trying to find lost dogs.
 Many years ago my own dog Carter went missing for a week.
-We did get him back, so it did have a happy ending.
+We did get him back, so my story did have a happy ending.
 But that was one of the most stressful weeks I’ve gone through, and I wouldn’t wish it on anyone.
 If there’s any chance that I can help find a lost pet (or at least help network ones in my area) you can count me in.

 Laika and I haven’t actually found any lost dogs in real life, probably because she’s not an actual search dog and I’m not an actual search handler.
 But we try.
 My internet skills have proven better though.
 I’ve helped reunite 4 of them through cross referencing groups, craigslist & shelter sites.